Luis-Nobrega/OOM-Mapping-layers/README.md

 ## Land mask and labels
 These are done separately and require fine-tuning.
 Given the data format (RGB) and not intensity, the label had to be added as a separate **JPEG** in the "jet" colour scale.
+If your land filter takes too long or seems corrupted, adding [pre made colourbar](/images/colorbar_only.jpeg)prior to running, may speed up of fix the problem.

 For more info, email one of the contributors at OOM/ARDITI.

 ## Sentinel 2 images
 True Colour image